barbagroup/teaching-materials/GNU_make/GNU_make.md

 	16 #=============================End of File==============================
 ```

-PHONY:
+**PHONY : **
-Targets that won't generate files shoule be listed following **.PHONY:** keyword.
+Targets that don't output files shoule be listed following the keyword **.PHONY**.
 (Try: create a balnk file call **clean** and see what will happen.)

-Implicit Rules:
+**Implicit Rules : **
-There are many implicit rules that can help users simplify their makefiles.
+There are implicit rules that can help users simplify their makefiles.
 The simplest implicit rule is shown at the line 9.
-This can be used when the names of output file(not including extension names) are the same as that of source files or input files.
+This can be used when the names of output files(not including extension names) are the same as that of source files or input files.
+For other implicit rules, please refer to **GNU make Manual**.

 **$@** and **$<**:
 These two symbols represent the name of output file (i.e. the target name) and the first dependency (in this case, the source file) respectively.